xdpirate/gamehorizon/README.md

 ?>
 ```

-Replace the values of the variables to fit your database configuration.
+4. Replace the values of the variables to fit your database configuration.
 GameHorizon will setup the database structure by itself.

-If the filenames in your exported files are stamped with the wrong time, include `date_default_timezone_set("Europe/Oslo");` on a separate line before the closing php tag `?>`, then replace `Europe/Oslo` with the appropriate timezone according to PHP's [List of Supported Timezones](https://www.php.net/manual/en/timezones.php).
+5. To update GameHorizon, run `git pull` in the repo directory (requires `git` to be installed).

+### Running with Docker

+1. Clone/download this repository.
+2. `cd` to the directory with the repository.
+3. Build and run the image with `docker-compose up -d`
+4. Visit `http://localhost:1337/` in your browser to use the application.
+5. To stop, run `docker-compose stop` in the repo directory.
+6. To update GameHorizon, run `git pull` in the repo directory (requires `git` to be installed).

+## Cleanup/Uninstallation

+### AMP stack

+* Delete the `gamehorizon` directory from the web server document root.
+* Delete the `gamehorizon` database from the MySQL server -`DROP DATABASE gamehorizon`

+### Docker

+Run `docker-compose down` from inside the repository directory, then delete it.

+## Security

+There are currently zero security measures implemented.
+For external access, you can use `.htaccess` based authentication or a reverse proxy with authentication.
+Alternatively, you can make sure the application isn't exposed outside your local network.

 ## Screenshot
 ![2023-06-30_18-30](https://github.com/xdpirate/gamehorizon/assets/1757462/c9c55c78-fbba-4d66-8dd8-882728f9a4ad)